matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 There are Core Principles that underpin the management of digital collections; however there are different ways (systems, tools, and procedures) to realise these Core Principles.
 The best way forward will depend on your context, i.e. the size of your collection, your infrastructure, available expertise and budget.
 This survey has been designed to help you to establish an overview of your digital collection.

 ##Scoping Your Collection

+#Storage Infrastructure
+Ensure that your storage infrastructure provides for:
+* Geographic redundancy - multiple copies of data should be held at different geographical locations, and a disaster recovery plan should be in place
+* Fixity checking - regularly monitoring digital files in order to detect corruption or unwanted changes to your data
+* Access and security - the speed and restriction of access to data needs to be appropriate for its intended use and the level of protection required.
+* Technology monitoring - trends in storage technology should be monitored to assess when migration to new storage media will be necessary

+###Scoping Your Context

+The best way to approach the challenge of sustaining your digital art depends on your context; a key element of this context is the nature of your collection.
+This section therefore focuses on assessing key facts about your collection of digital art, for example how large it is and what types of formats exist.
+The survey provided in this section is designed to help you to gather all the core information.

+There are Core Principles that underpin the management of digital collections; however there are different ways (systems, tools, and procedures) to realise these Core Principles.
+The best way forward will depend on your context, i.e. the size of your collection, your infrastructure, available expertise and budget.
+This survey has been designed to help you to establish an overview of your digital collection.

+#Scoping Your Collection

 Collection Size and Characteristics